 Altro Wood Safety

 This 2mm wood-effect vinyl flooring comes in a wide variety of designs, sizes and shades.
 From bamboo-look fine design to wide plank classic & rustic design, you can choose whichever suits your style.
+Altro Wood Safety is perfect for medium to heavy traffic areas and it is slip resistance.
+It also goes well with a lot of wall shades and finishes, from wall cladding to metal and glass.

 Altro Wood Safety is perfect for reception areas and any high traffic areas in hotels, leisure centres, offices, retails, colleges and universities, healthcare and care homes, resident rooms and student accommodation, serveries, bars and dining in restaurants and café areas.